geckolang/gecko/README.md

 #### 1.4 &mdash; Building Cargo crate

 You will need to have [🔗Rust](https://www.rust-lang.org/tools/install) installed in order to build the project using Cargo.
-Once (or if you already have it) installed, you can simply build the project by issuing the following command:
+Once (or if you already have it) installed, you can simply build the project and its dependencies by issuing the following command:

 ```bash
 $ cargo build